Description of the baryon mass spectrum by open strings and diquarks: String description of baryon spectrum

 where the string mass spectrum is the same as in Eq.~\eqref{eq:rhostr}.
 The string polarization degeneracy factor $d_B(m)$ for baryons is given by

 The values of $d_{B,i}$ and $m_{B,i}$ are summarized in Table~\ref{tab:baryon}.

 One can consider multiple combinations for the composition of a baryon as a quark-diquark system.
 For a single quark at one end, one can have an $l$ or $s$ quark.
 For a diquark at the other end, one can consider the multiple possibilities: a good diquark comprising $[ll]$ or $[ls]$, or a bad diquark comprising $(ll)$, $(ls)$, or $(ss)$.
-Note that $ss$ diquark can only form the bad diquark configuration as it is inevitably symmetric in flavor.
+Note that the $ss$ diquark can only form the bad diquark configuration as it is inevitably symmetric in flavor.

 Let us construct a possible baryonic states out of these constituents.
 States we consider are listed in Table~\ref{tab:baryon}, and each state is labeled by the isospin and strangeness $(I,S)$.
 The open string does not modify these quantum numbers, so one has to include quark-diquark pairs with all the possible combinations of $(I,S)$ to reproduce all the baryonic states.
 In contrast, a quark-diquark pair does not have to account for all the spin states; the total angular momentum $J$ of baryon in our description can take any value since the orbital motion of the open string can induce a tower of different angular momentum states.
+Therefore, in the following, we do not include configurations involving the bad diquarks such as $l$--$(ls)$ and $s$--$(ls)$, which correspond to the decuplet states $\Sigma^*(1385)$ and $\Xi^+(1530)$, respectively.
+The only bad diquark configurations that we include are $l$--$(ll)$ and $s$--$(ss)$, since these correspond to $(I,S)$ quantum numbers that cannot be reproduced by the good diquark configurations.